-Tina Williams McKeon is a registered patent attorney who focuses her practice on patent prosecution, post-grant proceedings, IP strategy and IP portfolio management for leading universities, research institutions, and corporations in the life sciences, pharmaceutical and biotechnology fields.
-Her biotechnology experience includes neuroscience, immunology, therapeutic antibodies, oncolytic virus therapy, stem cell technology and recombinant technologies in a variety of areas including food and food supplements.
-Dr. McKeon has worked extensively with medical technology and pharmaceuticals, including cardiac technology, imaging and diagnostics as well as small molecule pharmaceuticals and biologics.
+Tina Williams McKeon is a registered patent attorney who focuses her practice on patent prosecution, post-grant proceedings, IP strategy, and IP portfolio management for leading universities, research institutions, and corporations in the life sciences, pharmaceutical, and biotechnology fields.
+Her technology experience includes neuroscience, immunology, therapeutic antibodies, oncolytic virus therapy, stem cell technology, and recombinant technologies in a variety of areas, including food and food supplements.
+Dr. McKeon has worked extensively with medical technology (including diagnostics) and pharmaceuticals (including small molecules and biologics).
+She also routinely works with investors by performing IP due diligence prior to investment.
+This breadth of experience allows Dr. McKeon to spot issues and avoid disputes.
+Dr. McKeon has also represented clients in mediation of licensing disputes and in post grant proceedings in the U.S. and European patent offices.

-Dr. McKeon contributes her talent and time to a number of bioscience and medical device organizations.
+Dr. McKeon contributes her talent and time to a number of legal, bioscience, and medical device organizations.
+She has served on the boards of the IP Section of the Georgia Bar, Southeast Bio, and Red Cross of Greater Atlanta.
+She is the past chair of the IP Section of the Georgia Bar and Southeast Life Sciences and is the current chair of the Board of the Red Cross of Greater Atlanta.
 From 2005 until 2016, she taught in the TI:GER® Program, a collaboration between Emory University School of Law and Georgia Institute of Technology, that focuses on technology commercialization in a multidisciplinary context.
 She is also a frequent lecturer regarding the role of intellectual property in entrepreneurship and has served as adjunct faculty at Emory Law School.
 Dr. McKeon is the author of more than 14 scientific publications.

 Insights View All